 Digging is simply a ritual it does before settling in comfortably.
 Something akin to the wind-down process we humans do before our bedtime too.

-If you have not tired out your dog from the excess energy it had built up throughout the day, you are bound to get an unwelcomed surprise as you climb into bed!
+If you have not tired out your dog from the excess energy it had built up throughout the day, you are bound to get an unwelcome surprise as you climb into bed!

 It may begin digging on your bedsheets as an innocent way to get you to play with them.
-In its mind, seeing you in bed could mean play or cuddle time to them.
+In its mind, seeing you in bed could mean playing or cuddling time to them.